 This training partners law enforcement with teens and young adults on the spectrum.
 They train together, learn about one another, and work on projects together.
 The desired outcome is to forge organic relationships and create better insights about one another.

 Currently seeking participants!
 Please click the sign up button to complete the survey.

 The Color of Autism provides ongoing Peer Support to individuals and families in need of support and targeted advocacy.
 We conduct Town Halls, Special Webinar events, Cooking, Fitness, Social Groups, and Support Groups.

 Youth Peer Support Training

-Advocacy, social justice from a systems, community and legislative lens
+Advocacy, social justice from a system, community, and legislative lens

-Our programs create goals for community outreach, legislative agendas and presentation for community partnering within schools, juvenile justice and other systems that support, train, treat Black/AA Youth with Autism and participate in task forces, initiatives and events for Social Justice, Improving systems and empowering Black/AA Youth on the Autism Spectrum.
+Our programs create goals for community outreach, legislative agendas, and presentation for community partnering within schools, juvenile justice, and other systems that support, train, treat Black/AA Youth Autistics and participate in task forces, initiatives, and events for Social Justice, Improving systems and empowering Black/AA Youth on the Autism Spectrum.